gh640/docker-compose-watch-example/README.md

-# `docker compose`'s experimental `watch` example
+# `docker compose watch` example

-A working example to test `docker compose`'s experimental `watch`.
+A working example to test `docker compose watch`.

-> Use `watch` to automatically update your running Compose services as you edit and save your code.
+> Use `watch` to automatically update and preview your running Compose services as you edit and save your code.
 >
-> For many projects, this enables a hands-off development workflow once Compose is running: services automatically update themselves as you save your work.
+> For many projects, this allows for a hands-off development workflow once Compose is running, as services automatically update themselves when you save your work.
 >
 > ―― [Automatically update services with file watch | Docker Documentation](https://docs.docker.com/compose/file-watch/)